elistone/d8-prep/Drupalize.me/1.0 Fundamental web development concepts/Git/git.md

 ## Advance use

+### Git log

+The git log command shows you all the previous revisions and gives you a visual look of everything via the command line.

+To use `git log` - shows you all the history.

+By default it will show you everything in order of newest to old.

+`git log --decorate` // will print the branch labels on the output, so you can see what is where.

+`git log --decorate --graph` // will out put the the history with a graph like view

+`git log --decorate --oneline` // this will shorten everything down too one line compressing it to make it easier to view

 ### Git checkout

 Git checkout allows you to pull out certain versions of the code as well as well as branches and tags.